-Work Piece and Work Area Set Up
+Workpiece and Work Area Set Up

-- 1. Work piece selection: - a.
-Work piece must be free of foreign objects and loose knots. - b.
+- 1. Workpiece selection: - a.
+Workpiece must be free of foreign objects and loose knots. - b.
 Do not use to cut logs, tree limbs, or uneven lumber. - c.
 Wet lumber, green (unseasoned) lumber, and pressure treated lumber all have an increased potential for kickback and should only be cut with a blade designed for cutting that lumber.
-Wear a NIOSH-approved respirator and have appropriate ventilation whenever cutting pressure treated lumber. - Designate a work area that is clean and well-lit.
+Wear a NIOSH-approved respirator and have appropriate ventilation whenever cutting pressure treated lumber. - Designate a work area that is clean and well lit.
 The work area must not allow access by children or pets to prevent distraction and injury. - Route the power cord along a safe route to reach the work area without creating a tripping hazard or exposing the power cord to possible damage.
 The power cord must reach the work area with enough extra length to allow free movement while working. - 4.
-Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - Verify that there are no utility lines or hardware in or near the workpiece.
+Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - There must not be objects, such as utility lines, nearby that will present a hazard while working.
 This is especially critical for plunge cuts.